Deutsche Post plans new investment as ecommerce booms

 For the 2020-2022 period, the company plans to invest between 8.5 and 9.5 billion euros in total as it overhauls its IT systems and retrains staff, applying data analytics to help it better plan delivery routes and predict parcel volumes.

+“We need not reinvent ourselves.
+We will digitalize,” said Chief Executive Frank Appel.

+The new strategy is based on the assumption that air freight will grow 1-3% a year, ocean freight 2-4% and road freight 3-4%.

-Reporting by Emma Thomasson; Editing by Tassilo Hummel
+Reporting by Emma Thomasson; Editing by Tassilo Hummel and Michelle Martin